Plant-based Dessert Recipes

 Almond, White Chocolate, Cranberry & Macadamia Cookies

-With a little bit of switches, my son’s favorite holiday cookie becomes healthier.
-Almond meal is used in place of white flour and soft tub margarine is used in place of butter.
-It is gluten free and if you want it to be vegan, find some vegan chocolate chips!
+With a little bit of alterations, my son’s favorite holiday cookie becomes gluten-free.
+Almond meal is used in place of white flour and soft tub margarine is used in place of butter and a flax egg replaces the egg.
+If you want it to be vegan, find some vegan chocolate chips!

 Makes 10-12 cookies